 - Finding cheap airfare when you have no particular destination in mind.
 Skiplagged’s homepage shows you upcoming sample fares, and it has an option to search flights to “Anywhere”

 - Flight result filters.
-You can filter by standard routing or hidden city, take-off and landing time, stops, and airlines
+When using Skiplagged, you can filter by standard routing or hidden city, take-off and landing time, stops, and airlines

 - Price alerts.
 You can sign up for alerts when cheap airfare becomes available